End-to-End Dense Video Grounding via Parallel Regression: Related Work

-Video grounding was introduced by \cite{gao2017tall, anne2017localizing}, which aims to localize the start and end time points of a temporal moment described by a language query.
-Existing methods can be grouped into two categories, including proposal-based approaches and proposal-free approaches.
-Proposal-based approaches regard this task as a multi-modal matching problem and perform it in a ``propose-and-match'' manner. \cite{gao2017tall, anne2017localizing} adopted sliding window strategy to generate proposals and produced matching scores between the language query and each proposal.
-The proposal with the highest matching score is selected as the final prediction result.
-To generate more precise temporal moments, \cite{chen2018temporally, xu2019multilevel, yuan2019semantic, zhang2019cross} regressed temporal boundaries on pre-defined multi-scale anchors. \cite{zhang2019man} produced proposals of different lengths by temporal pooling and 1D convolution. \cite{zhang2020learning} proposed a Temporal Adjacent Network to model the temporal relations between video moments by a two-dimensional map.
-Similar to \cite{zhang2020learning}, \cite{liu2021context} proposed to score all pairs of start and end indices simultaneously by a biaffine mechanism.
-To produce more flexible results with arbitrary length, various proposal-free approaches were proposed. \cite{rodriguez2020proposal, zhang2020span, chen2020rethinking, zhao2021cascaded} predicted the probabilities of each frame as start and end boundaries, then get a two-dimensional score map whose element indicates the predicted probability of each moment candidate.
-To eliminate the problem of imbalance between positive and negative examples, \cite{zeng2020dense} used the distances between the frame within the ground truth and the starting (ending) frame as dense supervisions. \cite{yuan2019find} ﬁrst utilized two bidirectional LSTM networks to encode video and language and then employed co-attention to regress the start and end time points directly. \cite{yuan2019find} and our proposed PRVG both predict in a one-to-one manner, but PRVG uses self-attention to model video and sentence queries respectively, which can capture long-term temporal interactions more effectively and achieves better performance.
-There are also a few methods applying reinforcement learning to dynamically observe a sequence of video frames conditioned on the given language query and finally output temporal boundaries \cite{wang2019language, he2019read}.
+\textbf{Video Grounding.} Video grounding~\citep{gao2017tall,anne2017localizing,zhang2023temporal,liu2023survey} aims to localize a temporal moment given by a sentence description.
+Existing methods can be grouped into two categories, including proposal-based approaches and proposal-free approaches. {\em Proposal-based approaches} cast this task as a cross-modal matching problem and solve it in a ``propose-and-match'' manner.
+Early works~\citep{gao2017tall,anne2017localizing,liu2018attentive,liu2018cross} adopted sliding window strategy to generate proposals and produced matching scores between the language query and each proposal.
+The proposal with the highest matching score was selected as the final prediction result.
+To generate more precise temporal moments,~\citep{chen2018temporally,xu2019multilevel,yuan2019semantic,zhang2019cross,liu2020jointly} regressed temporal boundaries on pre-defined multi-scale anchors.
+MAN~\citep{zhang2019man} produced proposals of different lengths by temporal pooling and 1D convolution.
+Zhang \textit{et al.}~\citep{zhang2020learning} proposed a Temporal Adjacent Network to model the temporal relations between video moments by a two-dimensional map.
+Subsequent works follow 2D-TAN~\cite{zhang2020learning} and localize the moments on the 2D proposal maps~\citep{liu2021context,shin2022learning,Seol_2023_CVPR,panta2024cross}.
+CBLN~\citep{liu2021context} proposed to score all pairs of start and end indices simultaneously by a biaffine mechanism.
+BMRN~\citep{Seol_2023_CVPR} proposed a novel boundary matching and refinement mechanism to obtain variable boundaries from the 2D temporal proposal map.